-If you’re feeling stressed, anxious, and concerned, you’re not alone.
-We’re here with tips to help you manage stress, find some balance, and persevere through the long tax season.
+Every tax season is different, and if you’re feeling stressed or overextended this year, you’re not alone.
+We’re here with tips to help you manage stress, find some balance, and persevere through a long tax season.

 Starting at screens doesn’t just fatigue your eyes– it can also disrupt your sleep, especially when you work into the evenings.
 The blue light from your computer and phone tells your body that it’s daytime, preventing you from producing melatonin and falling asleep easily.

 Blue blockers, glasses that prevent the blue light from your screens from reaching your eyes, can help.
 Try wearing them after the sun goes down or anytime your eyes feel strained.

 Don’t have a pair?
 Try installing Flux on your computer instead.
 This free download will automatically dampen the blue light from your screens after sunset.

 Getting sunlight doesn’t just boost your vitamin D – it’s a proven way to support your mental health.
 So be sure to take walks, enjoy your yard or balcony, and try working outside when the weather is nice.